algolia/docsearch/docs/src/tips.md

 ---

-DocSearch can work with almost any website, but we found that some site structure yield more relevant result and/or faster indexing time.
+DocSearch can work with almost any website, but we found that some site structure yield more relevant result or faster indexing time.
 In this page we'll share some tips on how you can make the most out of DocSearch.

 ### Use a `sitemap.xml`